AGs Standing Up For America - February 15th, Hour 3

 I know more people that have had it twice now than I can shake a stick at.

-If you get a fever, take two tylenol.
+If you get a fever, take utylenol.

-Then it goes to ninety.
+Then it goes to 90.

 This is why I support proactive medicine.

-There's not a single person, and I know this doesn't comfort you, Curtis, but but this discussion and people hearing about your loss, you know, might alert people to the seriousness of being proactive with your doctor.
+There's not a single person, and I know this doesn't comfort you, Curtis, but this discussion and people hearing about your loss, you know, might alert people to the seriousness of being proactive with your doctor.

-You gotta have a plan.
+You got to have a plan.

-And you have to have a plan.
+You have to have a plan.

 They operate based on procedures and insurance codes.